PhreeMason/saf-challenge/README.md

 ```
 In addition to the above method it is possible to add on features for parsing larger files or folders containing thousands of files.
 These files can all then be used to create new instances of ReturnsAnalyzer for comparisons.

-Also currently the ReturnsAnalyzer only works if the data is formatted correctly.
+Also, currently the ReturnsAnalyzer only works if the data is formatted correctly.
 Adding methods that look for specific information within the file such as a year or a string of numbers representing returns can improve this.

 ## How To Run